Kittens Available For Adoption - Thames

 We have lots of gorgeous kittens seeking a new home.
 Each kitten has a story to tell, but all they want is a new place to call their own - can you help?

 What's special about meKittens under five months are very popular and are often adopted very quickly; that's why we do not usually profile individual kittens on our website as they are regularly adopted on the same day they become available.
 If you are interested in adopting a kitten please submit an enquiry using the 'Apply to adopt' button below.
 Alternatively, you can call our Centre on 07 868 6830 to check that we have the right companion for you available for adoption.
+Please note: The images are not of the kittens we currently have in care.

 1. Can you care for a companion animal for their whole life?